zsardisantos/ac215_NewsJuice/README_general.md

     c.
 A detailed description of the Data Versioning approach can be found in *docs/Data_Versioning_documentation/README_data_versioning.md*

-4. A detailed description of Finetuning can be found in *docs/Finetuning_documentation/README.md*

-Each service contains a README with a more detailed description
+Each service contains a README with a more detailed description (includes also intructions for local testing and Cloud Run deployment for testing)
 - README_loader_deployed
 - README_scraper_deployed
 - README_chatter_deployed